hdShang/arxiv-daily/docs/cs-RO/2025-05-26/papers/250519688v2-geopf-infusing-geometry-into-potential-fields-for-reactive-planning-.md

 ---
 layout: default
-title: GeoPF: Infusing Geometry into Potential Fields for Reactive Planning in Non-trivial Environments
+title: "GeoPF: Infusing Geometry into Potential Fields for Reactive Planning in Non-trivial Environments"
 ---

 # GeoPF: Infusing Geometry into Potential Fields for Reactive Planning in Non-trivial Environments